Today I’ll be sharing about our experiences in Germany during our time abroad through EF Tours.

 and of course, excellent German music and food at the various restaurants planned for us.

-We traveled out to Linderhof Castle and spent a few hours exploring.
+We traveled out to Linderhof Palace and spent a few hours exploring.
 The inside of the castle was extraordinary, and the grounds were beautifly organized and well-tended.

 Comments